Mrrvm/os_lusiadas_2/content/grounds.md

 [^memorial]: [[Memorial de homenagem às pessoas escravizadas]]

-[^papa]: *"JMJ: Oeiras prevê gastar um milhão de euros com evento com Papa Francisco e voluntários", 2023, Expresso, February 15, 2023, https://expresso.pt/politica/2023-02-15-JMJ-Oeiras-preve-gastar-um-milhao-de-euros-com-evento-com-Papa-Francisco-e-voluntarios-ba690a38*
+[^papa]: *"JMJ: Oeiras prevê gastar um milhão de euros com evento com Papa Francisco e voluntários".
+Expresso.
+February 15, 2023. https://expresso.pt/politica/2023-02-15-JMJ-Oeiras-preve-gastar-um-milhao-de-euros-com-evento-com-Papa-Francisco-e-voluntarios-ba690a38*

 [^padrao-descobrimentos]: in *Padrão dos Descobrimentos.
 Accessed May 7, 2025, https://padraodosdescobrimentos.pt/* there is absolutely no reference to coloniality, violence or wrong-doing.
 This monument is seen as a major sightseeing point when visiting Lisbon as a tourist.